Bachelor Degree FAQsQ. What is the Adult Degree Program?

 Q. What major can I choose?

-A. ADP students may select from any of the more than 50 majors offered at Lehman College, or they may choose to design their own focus through our Self-Determined Studies major.
+A. ADP students may select from any of the more than 50 majors offered at Lehman College, choose to design their own focus through our Bachelor’s Degree in Liberal and Interdisciplinary Studies (BLIS).
 Some majors such as Social Work and Nursing have selective admissions policies.
 Students must apply to these majors separately, after completing required general education courses.
 Lehman also offers several majors that can be completed with a combination of evening, weekend, and/or online courses.

 Q. When do I declare my major?